 Visit your doctor for a doctor’s note.

 Please be aware that even drugs which are legal in the US are often illegal in Japan, and you must bring a doctor’s note and other required forms stating that you are allowed to use a given medication.
 If you start getting that in order now, you’ll have it taken care of with plenty of time to spare.
 Also ask your doctor if you should get any shots, such as for Japanese encephalitis.
 The answer will probably be no unless you’ll go out into nature, but it won’t hurt to ask.

 Order necessary items.

 Also order a passport holder.
 If you get one that goes around your neck then you won’t have as much to carry in your hands or pockets but you’ll still be ready to present your documents in a flash.
-You want to get a holder that has enough room for your passport, your Exchange Order (we’ll get to that soon), notepad, pen (or two), government ID, airplane ticket/boarding pass, cash, ATM card, doctor’s note for medication, and a map.
+You want to get a holder that has enough room for your passport, your Exchange Order (we’ll get to that soon), notepad, pen (or two), government ID, airplane ticket/boarding pass, cash, ATM card, doctor’s note for medication, and perhaps a map.
 Leave it at that, because you don’t want a 20 pound bag hanging from your neck.
 You’ll have your backpack and luggage for all of your bulky/heavy items, and your pockets for everything else.
 Get a coin purse.
+You will need it.
+I’m serious.
 You will need it.

 4 Months Before

 Apply for a passport

 US International Passport applications typically take 4-8 weeks but it’s good to start your application 16 weeks prior just to be safe.
 Passports last 10 years so you don’t need to put it off to the last minute.
 You can begin the process online and the fees will be $165 for an adult applying for the first time.

 As far as I know, Chase is the best card to have in Japan.
 Their exchange rate is almost 1-to-1 and they charge no fees for international use.
 Contact your bank for information about your card.
 The following cards can be used at 7-11: